What Are Google Search Algorithm Updates?

 “designed to evaluate articles, blog posts, pages, or similar first-party standalone content written to provide a recommendation, give an opinion, or provide analysis.
 It does not evaluate third-party reviews, such as those posted by users in the reviews section of a product or service page.”

 Google calls this algorithm “the reviews system,” and you can read all about it from the link.
 It affected businesses in various industries significantly because it assesses individual review pages for such sites.
 For pure review websites, the algorithm analyzes the entire content inventory.

 From the chatter in the SEO community at the time of the update, it was clear that the massive drops were predominantly in desktop traffic.
 Furthermore, such updates are usually on a global scale.
-But the March 2023 core update affected the USA and Canada traffic more drastically.
+However, the March 2023 core update affected USA and Canada traffic more drastically.

 Google March 2023 Core Update

 Rollout started: March 15, 2023